Voluntary Water Settlement Agreements

-The resolution calls for a 40% “unimpaired flows” from February through June with a permitted diversion range of 30% to 50%, depending on conditions in the river and its tributaries.
-The Board acknowledged the diversion could create financial and operational challenges for local economies as well as lost jobs, but insists that it is necessary to provide enough water for vulnerable fish and wildlife.
+The resolution called for 40% “unimpaired flows” from February through June 2019 with a permitted diversion range of 30% to 50%, depending on conditions in the river and its tributaries.
+The Board acknowledged the diversion could create financial and operational challenges for local economies as well as lost jobs, but insisted that it was necessary to provide enough water for vulnerable fish and wildlife.

 Voluntary Agreement Project